 Another factor is downspout placement.
 Sometimes the best place for a downspout does not work well with either the aesthetics of the home or maybe with the landscaping.
 In those situations I do the best I can to make it work.
 If it’s an ascetics issue then I do my best to blend the downspouts into the look of the home so they don’t stand out.

 Landscaping issues are easy to work around.
-We can use pipe extenders or go underground with gutter water irrigation pipes to flow water away.
+We can use pipe extenders or tie into underground downspout drainage systems to flow water away.
 (Note: Landscaping is not one of our services but we can connect the downspout to your underground system.)
 The main rule of thumb is to divert water at least 5 feet from your home.
 Farther is better.
 If you want to go green then your downspouts can empty in rain barrels.
 That way you don’t get the run-off and you can save that water for later use elsewhere in your yard.

 Installing rain gutters is a complex and time consuming task.
 It’s dangerous too if your home has a second story or taller roof line.
 So that’s why proper gutter installation is best left to the professionals.
 We have years of experience installing gutters.
 For us, no job is too tall.
 High roofs are okay!